 Fetterman reaches the wood train about noon.
 The attackers break off and run, taunting as they go.
 The wood train heads home and eventually makes it back safely.
 Fetterman should have too, but he's itching for a fight and takes the bait.
 As Grummond's cavalry charges along the ridgeline of what is now called Ambush Hill, Fetterman deploys his infantry in a skirmish line and begins to advance along the ridge in support of them.

-The decoys disappear over the ridge.
-Grummond gets to the high ground now called Cavalry Hill at the end of the ridge and pulls up.
-Down below, 2,000 mounted braves are waiting for him.
+The decoys disappear over the ridge with Grummond in hot pursuit.
+He gets to the high ground now called Cavalry Hill at the end of the ridge and pulls up.
+Down below, 1,000 Lakota braves are waiting for him.
 The trap springs.
 Fetterman, Brown and Grummond have found the action they were looking for.

 The braves race up the entire long side of the ridge as Fetterman groups his foot soldiers in some rocks known today as Infantry Hill.
 At the same time, Grummond's cavalry gallops along the top, trying to get back to the infantry before they get cut off.
 A few make it.
 Most don't.
 Surrounded and overwhelmed, the horse soldiers are quickly killed.